CostaHector/FileXplorer/readme.md

 ```

 ## get video duration using FFmpeg/libav
+### in windows:
-Download `ffmpeg-7.1.1-full_build-shared.7z` and extract to a path. then add this path to system environment path.
+step1: Download `ffmpeg-7.1.1-full_build-shared.7z` and extract to a path. then add this path to system environment path.

-Here we assume path is "C:\home\ffmpeg"
+step2: Here we assume path is "C:\home\ffmpeg"

+step3: add following snippet in .pro file
 ```pro
 win32 {
     # FFmpeg headers path